DEissen/floor-type-detection-dataset/README.md

 # The Floor-Type-Detection-Dataset (FTDD) repository
-Repository for the floor type detection dataset (FTDD/ FTD Dataset) recorded with the Unitree Go1 Edu robot dog by using the code from [Unitree-Go1-Edu](https://github.tik.uni-stuttgart.de/ac136427/Unitree-Go1-Edu) repository.
+Repository for the floor type detection dataset (FTDD/ FTD Dataset) recorded with the [Unitree Go1 Edu robot dog](https://www.unitree.com/go1/) by using the code from [data-collection-unitree-go1](https://github.com/DEissen/data-collection-unitree-go1) repository.
 The program is split in two parts:
 1. Data preparation: Prepare raw measurement data to be easily loadable by a custom PyTorch dataset class (including unification of timestamps, window creation for timeseries data, ...)
 2. Dataset creation: Create a PyTorch dataset with configurable data preprocessing (image cropping, ...) data selection (usage of subset of sensors possible) and failure case creation (by modifying the data)